 A logistics dashboard allows for the monitoring and reporting on important logistics KPIs concerning warehouse operations, transportation processes and the overall supply chain management.
 It is a modern analytics tool that helps to visualise and optimise logistics operations through advanced data analyses.

-On the logistics dashboard template provided above, five metrics are displayed, each bringing valuable information to the transportation management.
-Monitoring your Loading Time and its Weight is a primary KPI to measure, as it will impact the rest of the transports efficiency.
-Knowing how long it takes your fleet to be loaded according to its weight will let you evaluate a certain time per ton and set targets of loading time.
+Five metrics are displayed on the logistics dashboard template provided above, each bringing valuable information to transportation management.
+Monitoring your Loading Time and its Weight is a primary KPI to measure, as it will impact the rest of the transport’s efficiency.
+Knowing how long it takes your fleet to be loaded according to its weight will let you evaluate a certain time per ton and set targets for loading time.
 Optimising this time will consequently let you load more and transport more; but keep your targets realistic, as a rushed shipment often turns into a crushed shipment.
-Monitoring it over time will also enable you to identify trends and patterns that can translate a certain difficulty or on the contrary a greater efficiency; it can also give you insights on the functioning of your supply chain.
+Monitoring it over time will also enable you to identify trends and patterns that can translate to a certain difficulty or on the contrary a greater efficiency; it can also give you insights into the functioning of your supply chain.

-Finally, the Total Number Shipments is a great metric to evaluate as it can serve as an indicator in the future: knowing the shipments trends over time enables you to be better prepared in terms of human workforce and inventory storage when rush hours of the day or rush periods of the year are upcoming.
+Finally, the Total Number of Shipments is a great metric to evaluate as it can serve as an indicator in the future: knowing the shipments trends over time enables you to be better prepared in terms of human workforce and inventory storage when rush hours of the day or rush periods of the year are upcoming.

-Our final example is a warehouse KPI scorecard that tracks the entire order processing in logistics.
-Better known as pick and pack, it is basically the procedure in which a worker finds the item from an order in the warehouse and puts it in a box or other type of packaging to be shipped to the customer.
-Thanks to advanced picking and packing analysis and techniques, business like e-commerce or retailers can efficiently manage their supply chain as well as save money and time with effective processes.
+Our fourth example is a warehouse KPI scorecard that tracks the entire order processing in logistics.
+Better known as pick and pack, it is the procedure in which a worker finds the item from an order in the warehouse and puts it in a box or other type of packaging to be shipped to the customer.
+Thanks to advanced picking and packing analysis and techniques, businesses like e-commerce or retailers can efficiently manage their supply chain as well as save money and time with effective processes.

 Going a little deeper into the costs of resources comes the utilisation part of this pick and pack warehousing dashboard.
-First, we see the costs of packaging materials, the goal here is to make sure you don’t spend more materials than you need to since it can increase the costs of your entire pick and pack process.
+First, we see the costs of packaging materials, the goal here is to make sure you don’t spend more materials than you need to since it can increase the total costs of your entire pick and pack process.
 Additionally, the environmental aspect of packaging is a critical issue for clients and your company should not stay behind.
-Next to it, we have the equipment utilisation in a percentage, this helps you understand if your equipment is enough to reach the expected performance of your warehouse.
+Next to it, we have the equipment utilisation in a percentage.
+This helps you understand if your equipment is enough to reach the expected performance of your warehouse.
 A higher equipment utilisation than 90% could mean that your employees have to wait in line to use a machine delaying the whole pick and pack process.

 Moving on to the right side of the dashboard, we have the effectiveness section which aims to track the average picking time and the average packing time.
 Just like in the financial area, these metrics are also useful to understand the productivity of your employees as well as the effectiveness of your logistics processes.
 Finally, the quality section is directly related to the satisfaction area of your logistics warehouse.
 The picking accuracy tracks the percentage of shipped orders that were accurately picked, and the return rate tracks the percentage of wrong items delivered to customers.
 Having efficient picking accuracy techniques in place can help your business significantly reduce the costs of returns.